demisto/splunk-app/add-on/TA-Demisto/README.md

-Disabling the certificate validation entirely by POSTing to the Splunk REST API https://splunk-server:8089/servicesNS/nobody/TA-Demisto/configs/conf-demistosetup/demistoenv with the following as the request body: verify_ssl=0
+Disabling the certificate validation entirely by POSTing to the Splunk REST API https://splunk-server:8089/servicesNS/nobody/TA-Demisto/configs/conf-demistosetup/demistoenv with the following as the request body: verify_ssl=false

 For example, via CURL:
-curl -ku 'username:password' https://splunk-server:8089/servicesNS/nobody/TA-Demisto/configs/conf-demistosetup/demistoenv\?output_mode\=json -d verify_ssl=0
+curl -ku 'username:password' https://localhost:8089/servicesNS/nobody/TA-Demisto/configs/conf-demistosetup/demistoenv/ -d VALIDATE_SSL=false

-To re-enable certificate validation post to the same endpoint but change "verify_ssl" to 1.
+To re-enable certificate validation post to the same endpoint but change "verify_ssl" to true.

+For example, via CURL:
+curl -ku 'username:password' https://localhost:8089/servicesNS/nobody/TA-Demisto/configs/conf-demistosetup/demistoenv/ -d VALIDATE_SSL=true

 We recommend to use certificates, and only disabling certificate verification in development or test environments only.
 Never disable certificate verification for a production system.